Fayssal404/DataScience/neural-network/basicCNN/README.md

 # Convolutional Neural Network
+- Inspired by *multi-layer Perceptrons*

-Convolutional Neural Networks works best with unstructured data such as images, text, audio and speech.
+- Works best with unstructured data such as images, text, audio and speech
-It do a good job whenever there is a topology associated with the data.
-It's inspired by *multi-layer Perceptrons*, it impose local connectivity constraints between neurons of adjacent layers.
-It process data through the convolution operation.
+- Perform well whenever there is a topology associated with the data
+- Impose local connectivity constraints between neurons of adjacent layers
+- Process data through the convolution operation
+- Detect features based on filters learned by the CNN through training

 ## Linear Shift Invariant (LSI) Systems
-The system properties should satisfy the following constraints:
+System properties should satisfy the following constraints:
  - Scaling
  - Superposition
  - Time invariant